esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ## Solution

 The image  has identifying metdata.
 You should identify not only the name, but the date and place as problematic.
-You can take two different approaches.
+You can take three different approaches.
 One would be to mask the data, the other would be to blur it.
 First we will show a blurred image:

 ```python